abreits/rxjs-supersets/projects/rxjs-supersets/src/operators/group-delta/README.md

 The group the entry is placed into is determined by the supplied `createGroupId()` function.

 If a group contains no items it is deleted.
-If an item moves to another group, it results in 2 changes (removal from the first group and addition to the second group), these changes can create, update and/or delete groups in the resulting `MapDelta`.
+If an item moves to another group, it results in 2 changes (removal from the first group and addition to the second group), these changes can add, modify and/or delete groups in the resulting `MapDelta`.

 [back to main](../../../README.md)